 Length: 2.5 miles

 You could also try the pleasant Forest of Ae Walk, just to the north-east of Dumfries.
-After soaking up this lush and wild landscape, why not travel to Dumfries and relax at The Usual Place, a café so friendly to wheelchair, cane and pram-users that it has won a dozen awards in less than five years?
+After soaking up this lush and wild landscape, travel to Dumfries and relax at The Usual Place, a café so friendly to wheelchair, cane and pram-users that it has won a dozen awards in less than five years.

 Start: Forest of Ae 7 Stanes car park

 End: Forest of Ae 7 Stanes car park